eherve/mongoose-datatable/README.md

         A string representing the referenced model if the field is a RefId field.

+    * refType

+        A string representing the reference key type if the field is a RefId field.

     * arrayType

         A string representing the underlying type if the field is an array.

+    * arrayPath

+        A string representing the base path of an array of subdocuments.

     * base